-Statutory sick pay is paid for up to 28 weeks in any period of incapacity or in any series of linked periods of incapacity (any periods that are not more than eight weeks apart).
-Statutory sick pay stops at three years even if an employee has not yet been paid for 28 weeks of absence.
+Statutory sick pay (SSP) is paid for up to 28 weeks in any period of incapacity or in any series of linked periods of incapacity (any periods that are not more than eight weeks apart).
+SSP stops at three years even if an employee has not yet been paid for 28 weeks of absence.